 3. Boosted Efficiency and Productivity

 Unorganized storage can have a serious effect on your ability to fulfill orders and run an efficient and productive business.
 Constantly looking for products, materials, or tools in your warehouse is a waste of time.
 Vertical storage systems allow you to better see where all of your inventory is located.
 Plus, using location labels on your vertical storage system is a great way to further improve efficiency and productivity.
-Vertical location and companion labels are a grouping of color-coded stickers with barcodes that contain specific information for each level of racking in a particular aisle of verticalal storage.
+Vertical location and companion labels are a grouping of color-coded stickers with barcodes that contain specific information for each level of racking in a particular aisle of vertical storage.
 These labels allow your operators to quickly locate specific products while eliminating the need for long-range scanning.

 4. Enhanced Operator Safety

 Most importantly, multi-level vertical storage systems can promote operator safety.
 Products, materials, and tools that are stored on the floor can be a tripping hazard, and unstable stacks of inventory could collapse.
 Vertical storage eliminates these hazards by getting your inventory off the floor and providing a flat, stable location where it can be stored.
 Additionally, the large majority of the vertical storage system can only be accessed using forklifts and other safe lifting mechanisms.
 This greatly reduces employee or operator injuries associated with lifting and stacking heavy inventory by hand.
-Our manual pallet stackers and lift tables can help promote employee and operator safety in your workplace.
+Our pallet stackers and lift tables can help promote employee and operator safety in your workplace.